mw9k/magnum/README.md

 This approach arises from limitations of the API, but it is often not shortest path.
-I plan to update the algorithm soon to at least consider some alternatives, and to prefer more promising paths.

 ## Not Open Source (yet)
 I am not adding an open source licence just yet, until